AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

-Currently PrsCAL has two functions:
+# Currently PrsCAL has two functions:

-1. PrsCAL can be used to calculate PRS for equation you get from first Two Steps from LDpred
+1. PrsCAL can be used to calculate PRS for a equation you get from first Two Steps of LDpred

 2. PrsCAL can be also used for PRS summary statistics such odds ratios per statdation divitions, p-values, area under curve, percentile, such as Top 20% vs 80% percent etc.....